promcon/website/content/2017-munich/sponsor.md

   </tbody>
 </table>

-If you wish to take advantage of swag distribution, the speaking slot, or free attendee tickets, please let us know in advance.
+If you wish to take advantage of swag distribution, booth space, or free attendee tickets, please let us know in advance.

 ## Why sponsor PromCon?